Solar + batteries

 There’s a lot to learn for current and potential solar PV households pondering the battery equation such as how to be battery-ready when the time’s right to add storage.

 Economically, solar systems without batteries are generally very worthwhile.
-Adding a battery will enhance the solar bill savings, but the battery’s high cost generally means that it’s not ‘worth it’ for most households.
-An exception is where your battery’s cost is heavily subsidised, or installed as part of a Virtual Power Plant.
+Adding a battery will enhance the solar bill savings, but the battery’s cost can mean that it may not be ‘worth it’ for many households.
+An exception is where your battery’s cost is subsidised, or where you can buy energy at cheap rates to charge the battery, using that cheap power later at peak (expensive) times instead of grid power, or if your battery is installed as part of a Virtual Power Plant or similar program.

 Energy storage has always been an integral part of off-grid renewable energy systems, making it possible to access stored electricity when none is being generated by the sun.